postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

 4. Grants the user privileges to select (search), insert (create), and update records in the table.
 5. Adds two records to the database so there's something to query later.

-Steps 3 and 4 follow the practice of creating a unique user for each database and restricting their access to just the functions required for their work.
+Steps 3 and 4 follow the practice of creating a unique user for the database and restricting their access to just the functions required for their work.

 You can turn off the Apache Web Server in the XAMPP app.
 Only the MySQL server is needed from here.